-1. Do you Need an Architect?
+1. Decide Whether you Need an Architect For a Renovation?

-There is no doubt that for certain renovation projects, engaging the services of an architect or architectural technologist is the best route.
+There is no doubt that for certain renovation projects, engaging the services of an architector architectural technologist is the best route.
 However, not all projects require these services, particularly small-scale extensions and internal remodels.

-- Employ a draughtsperson – this is a technical artist capable of transforming ideas into precise plans.
-If you choose to use a draughtsperson, make sure they carry adequate professional indemnity insurance appropriate to the size of your project
+- Employ a draughtsperson.
+This is a technical artist capable of transforming ideas into precise plans.
+If you choose to use a draughtsperson, make sure they carry adequate professional indemnity insurance appropriate to the size of your project.

-- Ask your building contractor to come up with a set of plans
+- Ask your building contractor to come up with a set of plans.

 According to CIAT, there is little difference between architects and architectural technologists in terms of fees — your location and project are the factors that will determine what you are quoted, as well as the size of practice and their experience.